-Food and beverages may be consumed in the Common Room, Recital Hall (except during meetings and assemblies), and outside.
-Students may not eat or drink anywhere else without special permission, even during lunch.
+Food and beverages may be consumed in the Common Room and outside.
+Students may not eat or drink anywhere else without permission, even during lunch.
 Water bottles and drinking vessels with lids are permitted campus-wide at all times.
 Gum chewing is prohibited.
 Those who violate these rules regarding food, gum, and beverages will be asked to sign the Gum Book, thus making themselves available for extra maintenance jobs around campus.